 Sample

 Inclusion criteria for the present study sought to obtain a sample of CYP who had been assessed as infants to be at risk of anxiety disorders and gone on to develop an anxiety disorder.
-Thus, we required that i) during infancy, mothers had been diagnosed with an anxiety disorder according to DSM-IV [33] or infants had been assessed as behaviourally inhibited or both (i.e., identifying infants at risk) and ii) that adolescents had aanxiety disorder according to DSM-5 [34].
+Thus, we required that i) during infancy, mothers had been diagnosed with an anxiety disorder according to DSM-IV [33] or infants had been assessed as behaviourally inhibited or both (i.e., identifying infants at risk) and ii) that adolescents had a current or past anxiety disorder according to DSM-5 [34].
 We used criterion sampling [35] to purposively recruit from a sample of participants in a longitudinal cohort study [removed for blind review].

 Inclusion criterion i) In the first wave of the longitudinal study (1999-2004), 4000 women were screened for Social Anxiety Disorder (SAD) and Generalized Anxiety Disorder (GAD) at their routine 20-week ante-natal screening appointments (using the Social Interaction and Anxiety Scale (SIAS), the Social Phobia Scale (SPS) [37] for SAD, and the Penn State Worry Questionnaire (PSWQ) [38] for GAD).
 Trained postgraduate researchers conducted diagnostic psychiatric interviews with 427 mothers (304 whose screening scores suggested probable diagnoses), and discussed audio recordings of their interviews with a team of senior clinical researchers to confirm diagnoses.
 152 mothers with anxiety disorders, and 94 mothers without SAD or GAD were recruited to the longitudinal study.
 Socio-economic status was assessed using the UK National Statistics Socio-economic classification (NS-SEC) [39].